Spider-Man 2099: Publication history

 Miguel O'Hara was seen again without a costume in 1998 in 2099: Manifest Destiny, a one-shot issue intended to bring further closure to the 2099 line and its unresolved storylines.
 The character has since made several cameo and guest appearances in such titles as Captain Marvel vol. 3 #27–30 (written by Peter David) and in Exiles #75–99.
 Marvel published a collected edition of the first ten issues of the original series in April 2009 and a second collection in October 2013 collecting up to #14.
 Spider-Man 2099 next appeared in The Superior Spider-Man #17–19 in September and October 2013, with Miguel O'Hara stranded in the mainstream Marvel timeline at the end of the story.

 The character and setting were reimagined for the Timestorm 2009–2099 four-issue limited series published from April to August 2009.
 Although bearing the Spider-Man 2099 moniker, it is a different version of the character.

 In the 2013 "Necessary Evil" storyline in The Superior Spider-Man, the character is stranded in the present.
 In July 2014 Marvel launched a second Spider-Man 2099 series, with Peter David returning as writer, Will Sliney as artist, and Simone Bianchi illustrating the first issue's cover.
 The character appears in the 2014 "Spider-Verse" crossover storyline that involves different versions of Spider-Man, including Peter Parker.
+After 12 issues, the comic was re-launched in December 2015 as Spider-Man 2099 Volume 3.
 The new series ends with Spider-Man 2099 (vol. 3) #25 (September 2017), in which Miguel O'Hara returns to 2099.
 The final story arc also introduces a second character using the Spider-Man 2099 identity.